 His guide shrugged.
 “It’s bad luck, messing with moonman ruins,” she said.
 “Most of us don’t even visit, except maybe when children.”

-get anyone there to sell me one, Human or Martian.”
+could barely get anyone there to sell me one, Human or Martian.”

 “Why would you want one?
 You can afford all the water on Earth.”